-Journal Writing Ideas: Fusing Art and Words Together
+Journal Writing Ideas: Fusing Art with Words

 Journal writing is most definitely an art, but how often do we actively use art in our journals?